FAQs - Medical Education Unit

 How can I access rural primary care rotations offered by WACHS?

-The John Flynn Prevocational Doctor Program (JFPDP) offers diverse rural community-based rotations to eligible WACHS employed prevocational junior doctors.
-These include primary care focused opportunities with community general practice, RFDS, Aboriginal community-controlled health care, and women’s and reproductive health.
+The John Flynn Prevocational Doctor Program (JFPDP) offers diverse rural community-based rotations to eligible WACHS employed prevocational doctors.
+These include primary care focused opportunities with community general practice, RFDS, Aboriginal medical services, and women’s and reproductive health.

 To participate in the JFPDP, an applicant must be: